-Delivery of Citizenship takes place within allocated lessons in PSHE and through other national curriculum subjects and RE.
-There are clear links between citizenship and PSHE which include the development of personal and social skills and the study of social policy and related issues which can contribute to the knowledge and understanding pupils require to become informed citizens.
+Delivery of Citizenship takes place within timetabled 55-minute lessons in PSHEthrough Y7-13, and through other national curriculum subjects and societies, such as LINK, the Culture Society and Politics Society.
+There are clear links between citizenship and PSHE which include the development of personal development, social skills, the study of social policy and related issues which can contribute to the knowledge and understanding pupils require to become informed citizens.